 18 Mar Important update regarding the COVID-19

-The last few weeks have been an anxious time for everyone, and things are changing at a rapid pace.
+The last year has been an anxious time for not only the award-winning Cambridge Food Tour but for everyone and things are changing at a rapid pace.

 When the news broke in January about the COVID-19, I was travelling through Singapore and Malaysia.
 We rapidly had to change the way we were travelling and eating out, but still enjoying the fantastic food scene there.

 I would never have thought that this would spread so quickly worldwide.
 There will be tough times ahead and being a big supporter of the Cambridge food scene, I have stayed positive and hoped to be still offering our award-winning tours throughout this crisis.

 With a heavy heart, I had to decide in March to suspend touring until further notice and decided to concentrate on my travel and food blog.
 I was delighted starting touring again on 1 September again following the government’s recommendations in a slightly different format.
 On 26 November we were told that Cambridge was going to be in Tier 2, which means that I will not be able to take you into venues.
 We are hoping that the tide will turn soon.

 All food walking tours will be private tours only from now onwards with a minimum of 4 and maximum of 6 on Saturday and weekdays we operate the tours with a minimum of 2.
 Unfortunately, I work with a small team at the moment, so multiple tours on one day are not possible at the moment.
 We had to make a few changes in the itineraries due to the logistics at the venues.
 Don’t worry.
 The food and drink are still good, and the changes have made our tours even better!